karanpratapsingh/learn-go/README.md

 ## Structure of a Go program

-Now, let's quickly breakdown what we did here, or rather the structure of a Go program.
+Now, let's quickly break down what we did here, or rather the structure of a Go program.

 First, we defined a package such as `main`.